 Rural Heritage Day — Ste.
 Genevieve, MO

 During this full day celebration, visitors can experience old-fashioned crafts like soapmaking, leatherworking, spinning, wood carving and more at this living history festival.
 Wander the Ste.
-Genevieve Historic District, enjoy a hot cider and kettle corn, see the historic demonstrations, cheer at one of the two parades, and check out some of the live music and entertainment!
+Genevieve Historic District, enjoy a hot cider and kettle corn, see the historic demonstrations, cheer at the parade, and check out some of the live music and entertainment!
 Visitors can also tour the famous historic homes in the area at this can't-miss historical celebration.
 You will be able to celebrate fall, history, and make new memories with your loved ones during this awesome annual celebration!
 Do not miss out.

 Cotton Carnival & Parade — Sikeston, MO

-Head out to the Jaycee Rodeo Grounds in Sikeston for the one-of-a-kind Cotton Carnival & Parade.
+Head out to the Jaycee Rodeo Grounds in Sikeston, MO for the one-of-a-kind Cotton Carnival & Parade.
 Five days of family activities await, including a parade through the streets of downtown, carnival rides, live performances, a pageant, and more.
 Food and drink will be available for purchase as well, so be sure to bring an appetite for amazing carnival-style food and local wares.
 Guests can peruse some great booths and have a blast at this annual event.

 New Madrid Fall Festival — New Madrid, MO

 Outdoor enthusiasts will love the events of the New Madrid Fall Festival.
-Visitors can participate in the Bass Pro Shop Big Cat Quest Tournament, youth fishing rodeo, or vote in the beauty pageant.
-The festival also features a petting zoo for the kids, wagon rides, craft vendors, and more.
+Visitors can participate in a motorcycle show or vote in the beauty pageant.
+The festival also features wagon rides, craft vendors, and more.
 There are so many amazing things to see and do, so be sure to add this festival onto your awesome fall bucket list.
 The city of New Madrid is especially beautiful during the fall!

 Uptown Jackson Oktoberfest — Jackson, MO

 This German Oktoberfest is great for those looking for some fun family activities as well as anyone interested in enjoying some great brews.
 With traditional German food, drink and entertainment, there’s a little something for everyone.
 All of the festivities take place in Uptown Jackson, MO which is a historic area that is known for its community.
 Support local business and have a fun time celebrating the autumn season with a visit to the Oktoberfest celebration in this beloved city!
 You and your family are sure to make some lasting memories.

 Lake of the Ozarks Bikefest — Osage Beach, MO

-Catch live concerts from big names like Blues Traveller, Ben Folds, The Avett Brothers, Jackie Greene Band, Devil Makes Three, and more than 20 additional artists at the Roots N Blues N BBQ Festival at Stephens Lake Park.
-The festival features a wide range of genres, mouthwatering barbecue from regional restaurants, a half marathon and 10K, and a full-blown Gospel Celebration on Sunday with an eclectic blend of traditional music and food.
+Catch live concerts, from a variety of amazing artists at the Roots N Blues N BBQ Festival at the stunning 50-acre Stephens Lake Park.
+The festival features a wide range of genres, mouthwatering barbecue from regional restaurants, a half marathon and 10K, and plenty of fun with an eclectic blend of traditional music and food.
 If you are feeling up to it, compete in the Betsy Farris Memorial Run.

 Eldon Turkey Festival — Eldon, MO